* 14 banks join export credit agencies in finance deal - sources

 Roy Hill has so far been able to avoid the kinds of cost blowouts that plagued other resource projects in Western Australia during the height of the mining investment boom a few years ago.

-After four years of delays and billions of dollars of budget blowouts, CITIC Pacific made its first shipment of iron ore concentrate from its $10 billion Sino Iron project in the Pilbara in December. ($1 = 1.1078 Australian dollars) (Additional reporting by Wakako Sato in Tokyo, Carol Zhong in Hong Kong and Sonali Paul in Melbourne; Writing by Lincoln Feast; Editing by Ed Davies and Tom Hogue)
+After four years of delays and billions of dollars of budget blowouts, CITIC Pacific made its first shipment of iron ore concentrate from its $10 billion Sino Iron project in the Pilbara in December.
+(Additional reporting by Wakako Sato in Tokyo, Carol Zhong in Hong Kong and Sonali Paul in Melbourne; Writing by Lincoln Feast; Editing by Ed Davies)